Berserk-Games/Tabletop-Simulator-API/docs/object.md

 value {: #value } | The value of the object for summing up selected objects.
 Only works if the apropriate bits are set in `obj.value_flags` | [<span class="tag int"></span>](types.md) value_flags {: #value_flags } | A bit field, objects with overlapping `value_flag` bits are counted together when selected. | [<span class="tag int"></span>](types.md)

-!!! bug
-    The `value_flags` and `value` member variables do not persist when the object is reloaded (such as loading a save and entering/exiting containers).

 ###Behavior Variables

 Some objects provide additional behavior.
 This functionality is accessible as Object member variables, but will be `nil`